hrubanj/webpage/_posts/2023-05-21-journeymans-notes-on-optimizing-sql-queries.markdown

 I don't know all the tricks out there.
 We will explore those that actually helped me solve problems in live applications.
 For now, we will cover only tabular databases that support SQL–the most common group.
-Moreover, we will focus on techniques that don't change the database.
+Moreover, we will focus on techniques that don't change the database structure.

 If you want to run the examples yourself, go to [this](https://github.com/hrubanj/database-playground) repository and follow its README.